sdtemple/py-peirrs/README.md

     - Manually fixes to the `utils.tau_moment` function
     - Manually fixed to the `_bayes` functions
 - I checked that some simulation study results were similar.
-- I checked for sensible results in small IPython notebook.
+- I checked for sensible results in a small IPython notebook.